NasenGolem7442/javaUtils/README.md

 ## Introduction
 This collection of Java utilities provides a range of tools designed to simplify and enhance Java development.
 Featuring custom DataStructures and utility methods.

-This repository has nothing to do with `java.utils`
+This repository has nothing to do with `java.util`

 ## Features
 - CappedList: ArrayList like data structure with capped size that allows resizing the List in constant time.
 Usefull if you often want to discard the last elements of your list.